idriss101/MovieSearch/README.md

 * [Inspiration](#inspiration)

 ## General info
-A website to lok up anyu movie you want and get a short plot description along with a trailer of the movie
+A website to look up any movie you want and get a short plot description along with a trailer of the movie

 ## Screenshots
 [![screenshot.png](https://i.postimg.cc/SKbLXpt3/screenshot.png)](https://postimg.cc/QFSKPvDJ)